crawlserv/pixels/README.md

 # pixels

-A playground for pixel-by-pixel software rendering.
+A playground for pixel-by-pixel software rendering and simple sound synthesis.

 ## ExampleNoise